Bella Szabo

 Where AEO Is Heading

 AEO stands for Answer Engine Optimization.
-It's a newer approach to content visibility that focuses on how AI-driven search tools select and present answers.
-While traditional SEO targets search engines like Google or Bing, AEO prepares content for systems like ChatGPT, Perplexity, Gemini, and others that generate responses instead of showing a list of links.
+It has become a core discipline in modern content strategy, focused on how AI-driven tools select and present answers.
+While traditional SEO targets search engines like Google or Bing, AEO prepares content for AI platforms.

 How AEO Differs from SEO

-SEO is about ranking well on search engine result pages (SERPs).
-It involves elements like meta tags, backlinks, and keyword targeting to help search engines understand and index content.
+SEO is about ranking on search engine result pages (SERPs) through backlinks, meta tags, and keyword targeting.

-AEO shifts the focus.
-The goal isn't just to rank, it's to be the direct source used by an answer engine.
-That means clarity, trustworthiness, and context become more important than link structure or keyword density.
+AEO shifts the goal.
+The aim is not just to rank but to become the direct source cited in an AI-generated answer.
+Clarity, trustworthiness, and structure matter more than link volume or keyword density.

 Why AEO Matters